Alireza12b/Simple-CRUD/README.md

 # CRUD-For-Users
 Create, Read, Update, Delete operations for users from .csv file .
-Relative path of .csv file already added to project . also you can use tour path .
+Relative path of .csv file already added to project . also you can use your path .